‘Stranger Things’ David Harbour To Join ‘Deadpool 2’ Cast As Cable

 Nathan Summers, aka Cable, is the son of X-Men regular Cyclops (Scott Summers) and Madelyne Pryor (Jean Grey’s clone).
 Cable has his fair share of time travel, telepathy, telekinesis, and technopathy abilities.
 He has made quite a name for himself when he was paired with Deadpool in an ongoing comic series titled Cable & Deadpool, which published from 2004 to 2008.

-In fact, the tandem and chemistry of Cable and Deadpool was so successful that Board 4 All wrote they were ranked #7 on Marvel.com’s list of “The 10 Greatest Buddy Teams” of all time.
+In fact, the tandem and chemistry of Cable and Deadpool was so successful that Board 4 All writes they were ranked #7 on Marvel.com’s list of “The 10 Greatest Buddy Teams” of all time.

 This is why Cable’s appearance in the Deadpool sequel would make so much sense, both in terms of character and world development.
 Cable did make an appearance already in the 2013 Deadpool video game, so why not give him air time on Deadpool 2?